Masters of the Mint: Famous US Coin Designers & Their Works

 Those who create such memorable coins are frequently missed and forgotten in the end.
 Our goal is to make it clear who was responsible for the creation of these variations and which great coin designs are the most illustrative.

-In the history of American coins, Augustus Saint-Gaudens is considered one of the most influential sculptors with his well-known instances such as the $20 Double Eagle (1907).
-Saint-Gaudens' works combined contemporary symbolism with classical influence and brought coin design to a level of artistic brilliance that perpetuated the spirit of American strength and independence for good.
+In the history of American coins, Augustus Saint-Gaudens is considered one of the most influential sculptors, with his well-known instances such as the $20 Double Eagle (1907).
+Saint-Gaudens' works were filled with contemporary symbolism and classical influence and brought the appearance of these units of currency to a level of artistic brilliance that perpetuated the spirit of American strength and independence for good.

 Victor David Brenner